Exposure to ambient air pollution

 Exposure to particulate matter increases the risk of acute lower respiratory infection in children under 5 years of age, chronic obstructive pulmonary disease, ischaemic heart disease, stroke and lung cancer.
-The annual mean concentration of particulate matter with an aerodynamic diameter of 2.5 μm or less (PM2.5) in the countries' urban population was estimated with a statistical model using data from various sources, including ground measurements and satellite data.
+The annual median concentration of particulate matter with an aerodynamic diameter of 2.5 μm or less (PM2.5) for both urban population and rural and urban population was estimated with a statistical model using data from various sources, including ground measurements and satellite data.
 The annual mean concentrations of PM2.5 range from less than 10 to over 100 µg/m3.

 Situation at city level